Peakboard/peakboard-templates.github.io/_templates/Interactive-Task-Planning-With-SQL/en.md

 ---
 layout: article
-title: your interactive task planning - with one click all information is saved in SQL
+title: create an interactive task list – your dashboard for open to dos
 description:
-  - "With this template you can quickly and elegantly organize your task planning.
-The times of printed Excel files are over.
-The task times are directly persisted in a SQL server.
-So you can always see how long a task took and which tasks need to be optimized.
-You can evaluate the data at any time with other tools and use it everywhere to optimize your store floor meetings, for example."
+  - Easily manage orders or projects with this handy template.
+Download it for free and create a practical digital to do list to keep open tasks in sight.
+In addition, you can see your next scheduled tasks and how much time is planned for each of them.
+Connect your Peakboard Box to a touchscreen to record how long you took per task.
+With one click this information is saved in a SQL server and helps you to optimize processes sustainably.
 lang: en
 weight: 1700
 isDraft: true